 Purpose: The report is for information purposes.
-It details the progress in developing a Swansea Council Volunteering Strategy and presents an update on the Regional Volunteering Project.
+It outlines the progress in developing a Swansea Council Volunteering Strategy.

 Report Authors: Anthony Richards / Amy Hawkins

 Finance Officer: Chris Davies

 Legal Officer: Carolyn Isaac

-Access to Services
+Access to Services Officer: Rhian Millar

-Officer:

-Rhian Millar

 For Information

-1 Background
+1. Background

-1.1 The development of plans to connect volunteering opportunities within the Council is an action in the Community Response work stream of the Council's Recovery Plan.
+1.1 The development of plans to develop and connect volunteering opportunities within the Council is an action in the Community Response work stream of the Council's 'Achieving Better Together' transformation plan.